darrenfishell/cryptography-project/_features/04-vigenere.md

 And so on, you can get:

-* Plaintext: ATTACKATDAWN
+* Plaintext: `ATTACKATDAWN`
-* Key: LEMONLEMONLE
+* Key: `LEMONLEMONLE`
-* Ciphertext: LXFOPVEFRNHR
+* Ciphertext: `LXFOPVEFRNHR`

 The introduction of a key here adds a good deal of complexity to the cipher.
-For instance, by changing our key to ROAST, our ciphertext would then be: RHTSVBOTVTNB.
+For instance, by changing our key to `ROAST`, our ciphertext would then be: `RHTSVBOTVTNB`.

-Changing the key to BREAKNECK, our ciphertext would then be: BKXAMXEVNBNR.
+Changing the key to `BREAKNECK`, our ciphertext would then be: `BKXAMXEVNBNR`.